 Nintendo Power’s April Fools Prank: Yoshi in Pokémon

-For its April 1999 issue, Nintendo Power posted a short tip for Pokémon titled Hidden Yoshi.
+For its April 1999 issue, Expert Gamer posted a short tip for Pokémon titled Hidden Yoshi.
 Not content to merely trick young children with a series of convoluted steps for obtaining a Yoshi, Nintendo Power even posted purported “screenshots” “proving” that Yoshi really was in Pokémon.
 It left an impression; I never forgot it after reading it.
 For those of you who were not lucky (or unfortunate) enough to buy that issue of Nintendo Power, you can find the article below, courtesy of an unknown imgur user who posted it on April 1, 2015.

 Suffice it to say, you cannot, in fact, obtain Yoshi in Pokémon Red or Blue – or any other Pokémon game for that matter.
 The closest Yoshi has ever come to a Pokémon is when he (or she) picks up a Pokéball in Super Smash Brothers.
 It was, however, a clever April Fools prank for a variety of reasons, which I will explore.
-First, let us begin with the steps detailed by Nintendo Power.
+First, let us begin with the steps detailed by Expert Gamer.

 Nintendo Power listed four steps for obtaining Yoshi in Pokémon Red and Blue.
-Here, I will go through each step with reference to the mechanics of Pokémon Red and Blue, explaining why Nintendo Power structured the prank the way it did, what parts were plausible to many readers, and the signs within the structure of the prank indicating that it was implausible.
+Here, I will go through each step with reference to the mechanics of Pokémon Red and Blue, explaining why Expert Gamer structured the prank the way it did, what parts were plausible to many readers, and the signs within the structure of the prank indicating that it was implausible.
 In so doing, I will split a couple of steps up for better explanations

 Step 1: Pokémon Red Player Trades Dratini to Pokémon Blue Player